-Proctoring services are available to enrolled M State students at no cost.
+Proctoring services are available to M State students enrolled in online classes at no cost.

 Proctoring services are available to enrolled Minnesota State system students for an online or distance education course at no cost.

 If the student and/or faculty choose to utilize approved remote proctoring services, a fee may apply.